 Someone with generations of experience and passion about Mexican cuisine.
 Luckily for us, we found one of Puerto Vallarta’s favorite sons, Chef Julio Cesar Castillón Pérez.

-A Cooking Lesson with a Heart and a History
+A Mexican Cooking Lesson with a Heart and a History

 We began our Puerto Vallarta Cooking Class with an introduction to Chef Julio Cesar and his mother Gaby.
 She is the namesake for one of Puerto Vallarta’s most successful restaurants, Gaby’s Restaurant, which began as a simple cart serving breakfast foods to locals.

 The humble business blossomed into a bustling family business set in the middle of Puerto Vallarta’s Old Town.

 Cooking in this place, with the iconic church steeple in the background, was a constant reminder of how far the family had come in the span of a single generation.